Discover why YOUR mindset is important in your homeschool.

 Mindset Talk: What is It & Why is It Important

-What is homeschool mindset?
+What is a homeschool mindset?
 Basically, it is how you think about your homeschool lifestyle.
 Your homeschool mindset is:

 - the words you use to describe your homeschool life